Ajit Hutheesing

 Ajit Gunottam Hutheesing (4 March 1936 – 8 December 2017) was the founder, chairman and chief executive officer of International Capital Partners Inc. (ICP).
 ICP commenced investment activities in 1992, providing private placement equity to finance the growth of successful smaller companies.
 After a successful record of investments in small private and public companies, ICP began winding down its activities.
 Hutheesing was a member of the Greenwich Roundtable, a group of 100 invited members who collectively manage $1 trillion plus.

 Early life and education

 Hutheesing was an Indian American.
 He was born in Mumbai, India into the prominent Hutheesing family.
-His mother, Krishna, a well-known author, was the sister of India's first Prime Minister, Jawaharlal Nehru.
-His father, Gunottam Hutheesing, was part of one of the larger industrial families in India, the Lalbhai Group; he served India as a politician, journalist and businessman.
+His Kashmiri mother, Krishna, a well-known author, was the sister of India's first Prime Minister, Jawaharlal Nehru.
+His Gujarati father, Gunottam Hutheesing, was part of one of the larger industrial families in India, the Lalbhai Group; he served India as a politician, journalist and businessman.

 Hutheesing was educated at the Scindia School in Gwalior and later at the St. Mary's School in Mumbai, before he attended the Cambridge University in England where he received his bachelor's degree in chemistry, physics, metallurgy and mathematics and a master's degree in chemical engineering.
 He received his MBA from Columbia Business School in New York.